Our mission is to bring a principled, institutional approach to the art finance market.

 Athena Art Finance is not an investment fund and does not invest in or acquire art.

 "Athena is unique in the world of non-bank art lenders.
-Prospective borrowers will be pleased to find that they are dealing directly with sophisticated financial professionals with the flexibility to use their own balance sheet.
+Prospective borrowers will be pleased to find that they are dealing directly with sophisticated financial professionals.
 This makes for a far more positive experience for most borrowers than working with firms that are populated with art dealers, hunting for auction consignments, or taking direction from warehouse lenders."

 STEPHEN BRODIE, Partner at Herrick Feinstein LLP in New York